maxim86/ollama-proxy/README.md

 # Ollama Proxy

 Ollama Proxy is a lightweight proxy service built with Flask.
 This guide provides essential steps to build and run the application using Docker.
+This proxy will remove the reasoning information (inside <think/> tag) from the model response.
+Build as a simple workaround for deepseek model being too explicit

 ## Prerequisites